Managing a leased real estate

-Leases typically limit the extent of or prohibit alterations or improvements to the demised premises.
-Structural repairs which involve alteration of the building's form and framework are usually not allowed.
-The landlord's consent should be sought prior to undertaking non-structural alterations.
+Leases typically limit the extent of or prohibit alterations or improvements of property.
+Structural repairs that involve alteration of the building's form and framework are usually not allowed.
+The lessor's consent should be sought when undertaking non-structural alterations.

-Leases will either set out a fixed rent payable, or a mechanism to calculate the adjustable rent payable, for the entire duration of the lease term.
+In the majority of cases, leases set out a fixed amount of rent payable, or a mechanism to calculate the rent payable, for the entire duration or at different stages of the lease term.